 But what if you don’t want to wait that long to try out the new features?
 You need to install the beta!

-In this article, we walk you through the steps required to get the iOS 16 beta.
+In this article, we walk you through the steps required to get the latest iOS beta.
 We explain how to join Apple’s beta programs, and how to install and run an iOS beta on your iPhone.
 For more information about getting onto Apple’s beta program read: How to join Apple’s beta program and try out new software.

-What’s new in the latest beta release?
+What’s the latest beta version?

 - Click Sign Up on the Apple Beta page and register with your Apple ID.